Psych-Plus-Team/FNF-PlusEngine/README.md

 # 🎮 FNF-PlusEngine
 Welcome to FNF-PlusEngine!
 This is a modified version of Friday Night Funkin', based on Psych Engine, with added features and improvements for a more dynamic and customizable gameplay experience adding advanced modcharts variables so you can create your craziest modcharts, and more.

 ### Features
 - Video in HUD: Now you can play videos directly on camHUD or camGame.
 Perfect for custom cutscenes or visual effects.
 More info here.
-- New Lua Variables: Added custom variables like setFullscreen, tweenWindowSize, winTweenX, and winTweenY for advanced window control.
+- New Lua Variables: Added custom variables like setFullscreen, winTweenSize, winTweenX, and winTweenY for advanced window control.
-- Mod compatibility in the engine.
-- Cool Font and New RatingTxt and ScoreTxt
+- Cool Font.
-- Judgement Counter
+- Judgement Counter.
-- Advanced Variables for craziest Modcharts
+- Advanced Variables for craziest Modcharts.
-- Fix select json in Charting Editor
+- Fix select json in Charting Editor.
-- New results State and really cool
+- New results State and really cool.
 - and More...

-### 📦 Latest Release

-> v0.2 - Video in HUD
-- Added support for playing videos on camHUD or camGame.
-- Fix the Achievements an Easter Eggs of Psych.
-- New judgement bop

 ### 🤝 Contributions
 - **[Funkin Modchart](https://github.com/TheoDevelops/FunkinModchart) - Developed by TheoDev**